Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 # 3 Experiment

-Note: testing image for this part is as Figure \ref{}.
+Note: The testing image for this section is Figure \ref{}.

 ![rice_original](./assets/rice_original.jpg)